warning

 Okay, sometimes filling in the blanks.

-So you've got some information, but you need to make a further inference.
+So you've got some information, but you need to make a further inference, so you need to use that information and make a sensible and educated guess.

+Next word is "connotation."
 That's a feeling or an idea that is suggested by a word in addition to its basic meaning.

-Personification is a language device that we might see an author use and we're gonna look at how Akala uses it in his text today.
+Personification is a language device that we might see an author use, and we're gonna look at how Akala uses it in his text today.

 And that's where a non-human object or thing is given human characteristics.

-And again, a simile.
+And again, a simile, that's a language device.

 If you need to pause the video for a minute and just note these words down, then you can do.